lemming52/advent2024/README.md

 # Advent of Code 2024 Solutions

+In search of wandering historians.

 My set of solutions for [Advent of Code 2024](https://adventofcode.com/2024), written in Golang because _I want yet more practice_.

 ## Running